• Home

 Speed

 The Ultrabooks are faster when compared to laptops.
 They are equipped with SSD rather than mechanical hard drives.
 The SSDs consist of flash memory chips and do not have any motors or platters of the traditional hard disk drive.
 The SSD consumes less power, faster data access and compact in size.
-The Ulltrabooks are either having a single SSD or a hybrid of SSD and mechanical HDD.
+The Ultrabooks are either having a single SSD or a hybrid of SSD and mechanical HDD.

 Cost

-The cost of an Ulltrabook is higher than a conventional laptop since the components used in the Ultrabook are of better and high-end technology.
+The cost of an Ultrabook is higher than a conventional laptop since the components used in the Ultrabook are of better and high-end technology.
 The CPU, SSD or screens used in the Ultrabooks consume lesser power, offering the high performance at the same time.

 Internal Hardware